lukeylunchbox/vimport/README.md

 - Logic tests if user has updated their shipping address before order can be placed
 - Running total of items remaining against each proposal and logic tests if there is enough remaining before order can be placed.
 - Authorisation and Authentication of users
-- Users can place multiple proposals and multiple orders simultaniously
+- Users can place multiple proposals and multiple orders simultaneously

 ### Planning & User testing